An Horse

-An Horse is an Australian indie rock duo, formed in 2007 in Brisbane, Australia and founded by Kate Cooper and Damon Cox.

-The duo has released three studio albums: Rearrange Beds (2009), Walls (2011) and Modern Air (2019).
+An Horse is an Australian pop and rock duo, formed in 2007 in Brisbane, Australia and founded by Kathleen "Kate" Cooper and Damon Cox.
+The duo has released three studio albums (Rearrange Beds in 2009, Walls in 2011 and Modern Air in 2019) and two 2009 hit singles ("Camp Out" and "Postcards").

 History

 Becoming An Horse

-Kate Cooper and Damon Cox met while working at an independent record store called Skinny's in Brisbane, Australia.
+Kathleen "Kate" Cooper and Damon Cox met while working at an independent record store called Skinny's in Brisbane, Australia.
 They began making music together in 2007, and set up a PA in the store, where they would rehearse after-hours and organise shows in the Brisbane area.

 2007–2008: Not Really Scared

-The duo's first recording was a 5 song EP, Not Really Scared, which was released by local Brisbane label Valve.
-Kate handed a rough mix version on CD to Tegan and Sara at the Canadian duo's in-store performance at Skinny's, and not long after received an invite for An Horse to open their Out of Hibernation US tour in April 2008.
+The duo's first recording was a 5 song EP, Not Really Scared, which was released by local Brisbane label Valve Records.
+Kathleen handed a rough mix version on CD to Tegan and Sara at the Canadian duo's in-store performance at Skinny's, and not long after received an invite for An Horse to open their Out of Hibernation US tour in April 2008.
 Off the back of that tour, they were the first duo to be signed to New York label Mom + Pop Music by Michael Goldstone.
 They returned to the US in October 2008 for tours with Bishop Allen and Jessica Lea Mayfield, while continuing to tour at home in Australia with Death Cab For Cutie, The New Pornographers and more.